 This chilled tuna pasta salad with pasta, celery, red onions, peas, mayo, fresh dill and lemon juice is a classic, family favorite side dish.
 Bring it to your next cookout or potluck, or enjoy it as quick and tasty lunch.

 Today we’re making the classic chilled tuna pasta salad with tons of vibrant, fresh flavors and textures.
 Skip the store-bought pasta salad and make your own with simple pantry ingredients like rotini, shell or macaroni pasta, canned tuna, fresh celery, red onions and dill, peas, mayonnaise and a splash of lemon juice.

 There are plenty of ways to customize it and add even more flavor or bite with some mustard, sweet pickle relish, or plain relish.
-For more salad ideas, try my version of the best creamy potato salad, the bold-tasting bacon ranch pasta salad, a warm bacon-drenched German potato salad, or the vibrant Italian pasta salad and bring them to your next BBQ, potluck, picnic, or party.
+For more salad ideas, try my version of the best creamy potato salad, the bold-tasting bacon ranch pasta salad, a warm bacon-drenched German potato salad, a chunky chicken salad, or the vibrant Italian pasta salad and bring them to your next BBQ, potluck, picnic, or party.
 Let’s start cooking.

 Ingredients in Tuna Pasta Salad

 TUNA PASTA SALAD RECIPE TIPS

 Pasta – I used rotini pasta but you can also use shells or macaroni.
 My pasta came in 16 oz. box but a 12 oz. box of pasta will also work.
 It all depends on how your favorite or preferred brand packages its pasta.

 Celery – If you don’t have fresh celery, substitute it with a dash or two of celery seed.